 Introduction to individual and team aspects of military tactics in small unit operations.
 Radio communications, safety assessments, and movement techniques.
 Two classroom hours, a required leadership lab, participation in three one-hour physical fitness sessions.

 The U.S. Army ROTC Advanced Course is structured to develop the leadership potential of students choosing to pursue an officer commission.
 Prerequisites for the Advanced Course may be satisfied in a number of ways; specific questions on individual eligibility should be addressed to the department staff.
 Students accepted into the Advanced Course agree to complete the curriculum and to accept an Active U.S. Army, U.S. Army Reserve, or U.S. Army National Guard commission, if offered.

-Each Advanced Course cadet receives a $450 or $500 per school month allowance during the school year in return for this agreement.
+Each Contracted Cadet receives a Cadet Stipend of $420.00 per school month allowance during the school year.
 Airborne, Air Assault, and the Mountain Warfare training courses are U.S. Army schools available to qualified volunteers in addition to other training opportunities.